kuma35/thinking-forth-translate/chapter1.rst

 .. figure:: fig1-5.png
    :name: fig1-5
-   :alt: A main program and a subroutine in memory.

    A main program and a subroutine in memory.

 ..

 Over the years computer scientists have become more forceful in favoring the use of many small subroutines over long-winded, continuous programs.